meconlen/stringAlgorithms/README.md

 + I is a sequential iterator
 + BI is a back inserter
-+ F is a callable object
++ F is a callable type
 + delChar is the character to use to indicate a deletion.
 If the iterators do not point to a char then you should probably override this
 + ID is the penalty for an indel